SECRET LIFE OF MACHINES 1 UPDATE 2004

 it still has a following 16 years on.
 Looking at the films again, they seem to have aged surprisingly well.
 The

 style doesnít look too dated, probably because they never really

 looked like the mainstream TV of the time Ė even the style of my

 clothes has remained almost unchanged.
 Of course the technology of the

-machines has changed a bit so almost every film needs an extra scene to
+machines has changed so they all need an extra scene or two to

 vacuum cleaner film was made before Dysonís cleaners were introduced.